sibero/drushop/sites/all/modules/ajax_comments/README.txt

 Help is available in the issue queue.
 If you are asking for help, please provide the following information with your request:

-- Version of Drupal you are using, or Pressflow version if you are using that
+- Version of Drupal you are using, or Drushop version if you are using that
 - The comment settings for your node type
 - The ajax comments settings
 - The browsers you are testing with and version (Firefox 3.6.10, IE8, etc.)